 For questions regarding graduation, please send an email to email@example.com.

-Please use your Titan student email account, and be sure to include your first and last name, student ID number and the reason for your email.
+Please use your Titan student email account, and be sure to include your first and last name, EFSC Student ID number and the reason for your email.

 Incomplete Course Grades

 Students receiving an Incomplete grade of "I" will not re-register for the course but must make arrangements with the instructor to complete coursework for the removal of the “I”.
-The student must complete course work by the following major term (For a Spring or Summer 2020 course, by the end of Fall Term 2020).
-If work from a Spring or Summer Term 2020 Incomplete is not completed prior to the last class day in Fall Term 2020, the "I" will convert to a final grade of "F." If a student then wishes to retake the course, the student would have to re-register and pay for the course, and then request grade forgiveness.
+The student must complete course work by the following major term (For a Fall 2020 course, by the end of Spring Term 2021).
+If work from a Fall 2020 Incomplete is not completed prior to the last class day in Spring Term 2021, the "I" will convert to a final grade of "F." If a student then wishes to retake the course, the student would have to re-register and pay for the course, and then request grade forgiveness.

 Students should contact a financial aid specialist to review any impact on their financial aid situation.

-Starting in mid-August, the Melbourne and Cocoa campus Assessment Centers will open
+The Melbourne and Cocoa campus Assessment Centers are open Monday through Thursday

-Monday through Thursday, initially focusing on those exams that were unable to move
+by appointment only, initially focusing on those exams that were unable to move to

-to remote delivery.
-That will include on-campus, by-appointment testing for TABE,
+remote delivery.
+That includes on-campus, by-appointment testing for TABE, CLEP, and

 Virtual assistance has always been available throughout the pandemic, and will continue in order to assist with any remote testing platform technical issues.
 You can email our team to request assistance at firstname.lastname@example.org (email is monitored daily).
 We can meet with you via computer using Microsoft Teams and do virtual troubleshooting with you if needed.
 You can also call the Melbourne Assessment Center at 321-433-5879 and the Cocoa Assessment Center at 321-433-7694.
 Live Chat is also available.